utkuozbulak/adaptive-segmentation-mask-attack/README.md

 * Would this attack work in multi-class segmentation models?

-  Yes, given that you provide a proper mask.
+  Yes, given that you provide a proper target mask.

 * Does the code require modifications in order to make it work for multi-class segmentation models?